coggro/resume/README.md

 ##### _January 2018 to October 2018_

 - Contracted with TN State Parks through Knowledge Services
-- Upgraded their web site to the newest version of EE and performed additional development tasks
+- Upgraded their web site to the newest version of ExpressionEngine (EE) with time to spare on my contract.
+Continued to perform additional development tasks to further improve user experience
-- Continued in this role to develop many new features and further improve site organization and performance
+- Was brought on in a full-time capacity to develop many new features and further improve site organization and performance
-- Developed a JSON API out of ExpressionEngine to feed site information to a then-upcoming mobile application
+- Developed a JSON API out of EE to feed site information to a then-upcoming mobile application including map data, lists of available activities, site content, and more

 ---